La-guajolota/Radxa-x4-devs/Radxa_HAT_communications/hardware/README.md

-# Hardware
+# 🛠️ Hardware Design

-This directory houses the hardware design files for the Radxa HAT.
+This directory houses the electronic design files for the Radxa Communications HAT.

+---

-## Contents
+## 📂 Project Directory

-The electronic design for the HAT is organized within the following sub-directory:
+The complete hardware design is located in the following sub-directory:

+-   ### 📁 `HAT_communication_protocols/`
-- **HAT_communication_protocols**: This folder contains the KiCad project with the schematic and PCB layout for the HAT.
+    > This folder contains the main **KiCad project**, which includes the schematic, PCB layout, and all associated files for the HAT.

+---

+## 🚀 Get Involved

-Feel free to explore the project to understand the electronic components and their connections.
+Feel free to explore the KiCad project to understand the electronic components, their connections, and the overall design.
+If you have suggestions for improvements or would like to contribute, please open an issue or a pull request.